Sensitivity of iterated function systems: Examples

 Now, consider any homeomorphism $h$ of $\mathbb{S}^1$ such that $h(K)$ strictly contains $K$.
 Then the IFS generated by $f_1^{-1},\ldots,f_n^{-1},h^{-1}$ is backward minimal but not forward minimal.
-Therefore, the IFS generated by $f_1^{-1},\ldots,f_n^{-1},h^{-1}$ is sensitive.
-Also, One can easily check that the IFS generated by $f_1^{-1},\ldots,f_n^{-1},h^{-1}$ is not an $M$-system. \end{example} Also, in the following, we provide another example of non-minimal sensitive system which is not an $M$-system. \begin{example} Suppose $f$ is a north-south pole $C^1$-diffeomorphism of the circle $\mathbb{S}^1$ possessing an attracting fixed point $p$ as a north pole and a repelling fixed point $q$ as a south pole with multipliers
+Therefore, the IFS generated by $f_1^{-1},\ldots,f_n^{-1},h^{-1}$ is weak topological exact and sensitive.
+Also, one can easily check that the IFS generated by $f_1^{-1},\ldots,f_n^{-1},h^{-1}$ is not an $M$-system. \end{example} As a consequence of the previous example we get the next result. \begin{corollary} There exists a weak topologically exact non minimal IFS which is sensitive but it is not an $M$-system. \end{corollary} Finally, we provide another example of non-minimal topologically exact system which is not an $M$-system. \begin{example} Suppose $f$ is a north-south pole homeomorphism on the circle.
+By this we mean that the nonwandering set of $f$, $\Omega(f)$, consists of one fixed source, $q$, one fixed sink, $p$.
+Then